jsparrowio/book-search-engine/README.md

 ## Credits

 Majory of code was base code provided by edX and their respective developers.
-Change to Apollo/GraphQL for both client and server side written by jsparrowio (Josh Garrett) with assistance by intructors, activities, classmates, and the XPert Learning Chatbot.
+Change to Apollo/GraphQL for both client and server side written by jsparrowio (Josh Garrett) with assistance by instructors, activities, classmates, and the XPert Learning Chatbot.

 ## Tests